 Prokaryotes and the Nitrogen Cycle

-Nitrogen is a very important element for life because it is a major constituent of proteins and nucleic acids.
-It is a macronutrient, and in nature, it is recycled from organic compounds to ammonia, ammonium ions, nitrate, nitrite, and nitrogen gas by many processes, many of which are carried out only by prokaryotes.
+Nitrogen is a very important element for life because it is part of proteins and nucleic acids.
+It is a macronutrient, and in nature, it is recycled from organic compounds to ammonia, ammonium ions, nitrate, nitrite, and nitrogen gas by myriad processes, many of which are carried out only by prokaryotes.
 As illustrated in Figure 22.19, prokaryotes are key to the nitrogen cycle.
-The largest pool of nitrogen available in the terrestrial ecosystem is gaseous nitrogen (N2) from the air, but this nitrogen is not usable by plants, which are primary producers.
-Gaseous nitrogen is transformed, or “fixed” into more readily available forms, such as ammonia (NH3), through the process of nitrogen fixation.
-Nitrogen-fixing bacteria include Azotobacter in soil and the ubiquitous photosynthetic cyanobacteria.
-Some nitrogen fixing bacteria, like Rhizobium, live in symbiotic relationships in the roots of legumes.
-Another source of ammonia is ammonification, the process by which ammonia is released during the decomposition of nitrogen-containing organic compounds.
-The ammonium ion is progressively oxidized by different species of bacteria in a process called nitrification.
-The nitrification process begins with the conversion of ammonium to nitrite (NO2-), and continues with the conversion of nitrite to nitrate.
-Nitrification in soils is carried out by bacteria belonging to the genera Nitrosomas, Nitrobacter, and Nitrospira.
-Most nitrogen in soil is in the form of ammonium (NH4+) or nitrate (NO3-).
-Ammonia and nitrate can be used by plants or converted to other forms.
+The largest pool of nitrogen available in the terrestrial ecosystem is gaseous nitrogen from the air, but this nitrogen is not usable by plants, which are primary producers.
+Gaseous nitrogen is transformed, or “fixed” into more readily available forms such as ammonia through the process of nitrogen fixation.
+Ammonia can be used by plants or converted to other forms.